 - 40 resources (10 of each colour: blue, brown, grey and blue)

-- 6 starting province cards (the A sides are identical and recommended for
+- 6 starting province cards (the A sides are identical and recommended for your first games)

 - 60 map cards numbered 1-60